ajdamico/asdfree/README.md

 My [collection of two-minute videos](http://twotorials.com/) to help beginners learn the R language.

-I enjoy talking with people about how they're using my work.
+I like to hear how you're using my work.
 Tell me what you're doing or even which data set to add next - [ajdamico@gmail.com](mailto:ajdamico@gmail.com)